Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 If you need maximum space efficiency, you may want to go for a flip-out bench.
 This campervan folding bed is a wooden bench with a wooden platform featuring a backrest mounted and hinged to one side.
 The platform flips out and the backrest serves as legs.

-When the bench is closed, you can use it as a couch and when it’s time to go to sleep, you flip it open to create a decent size bed.
+When the bench is closed, you can use it as a couch, and when it’s time to go to sleep, you flip it open to create a decent-sized bed.

 Are you traveling with a friend or with kids?
 Then bunk beds are a great way to fit more than one bed in a campervan.

 You can either have a single bunk bed on top of a platform bed, or you can have two single bunk beds on top of each other.
-The second design can work both on a side wall and at the rear of the vehicle.
+The second design can work both on a side wall and at the rear.

 No need to store a ladder either: just build a permanent wooden one that sits vertically on one side of the bunk bed.